 5. In your underwear

-If you have to carry a hefty sum of money with you, keep it secured in your underwear.
+If you must a hefty sum of money with you, keep it secured in your underwear.
 Companies like the Clever Travel Companion have developed underwear with zippered pockets to let you put your cash, passport, credit cards, and other valuables.

 There are some travel belts with a secret wallet compartment as a crafty way of storing money.
-In this way, even if you get robbed out of your wallet, you still have money to spare.
+In this way, even if your wallet is stolen, you still have money to spare.
 Check out this belt from LeatherBoss.

 7. In the waistband of your pants